 The Supreme Court in Campbell-Ewald Co. v.
 Gomez, 577 U.S. 153 (2016), ruled that "in accord with Rule 68 ... an unaccepted settlement offer has no force.
 Like other unaccepted contract offers, it creates no lasting right or obligation.
 With the offer off the table, and the defendant's continuing denial of liability, adversity between the parties persists" under Article III.
+Compare Gutierrez v.
+Saenz, 604 U.S. \\ (2025) (holding that "a procedural due process claim like the one [here] is not mooted by the defendant's mid-appeal promise that, no matter the result of a lawsuit, the ultimate outcome will not change.
+Holding otherwise would allow all manner of defendants to manufacture mootness by ensuring that, no matter what procedures a court requires the defendant to employ, the same substantive outcome will result.)"

 4. Claims for Nominal Damages.
 Can a claim for nominal damages avoid mootness where the challenged law or policy has been repealed?
 See, e.g., New York State Rifle & Pistol Ass'n v.
-City of New York, 140 S. Ct.
-1525 (2020) (case rendered moot where local law barring transportation of guns was changed to allow the challenged conduct).
+City of New York, 590 U.S. 336 (2020) (case rendered moot where local law barring transportation of guns was changed to allow the challenged conduct).
 In Uzuegbunam v.
 Preczewski, 592 U.S. 279 (2021), two students at a small state college challenged college policies limiting student speech under § 1983 and the First Amendment.
 They sought declaratory and injunctive relief as well as nominal damages from school officials, but not compensatory damages.
 While the case was pending, the college revised the polices and one of the students graduated.
-The District Court and the Eleventh Circuit agreed the case was rendered moot; their "claim for nominal damages may be recovered, see Chapter 6.A., supra, the repeal of a challenged law or policy does not moot the case.
+The District Court and the Eleventh Circuit agreed the case was rendered moot; their "claim for nominal damages cannot save their otherwise moot constitutional challenge to the Prior Policies."
+The Supreme

+Court, in an opinion by Justice Thomas, reversed, holding that where nominal damages may be recovered, see Chapter 6.A., supra, the repeal of a challenged law or policy does not moot the case.
 Like claims to compensatory damages, which plainly keep cases alive, "nominal damages are redress."

 Note that nominal damages are not automatic.
 They still cannot, for example, be sought from States or their officials in official-capacity actions because of Will v.
-Michigan Department of State Police, 491 U.S. 58 (1989) (discussed in Chapter 3.C., supra) and its extension of sovereign immunity principles to section 1983, and when sought from officials in their personal capacities would appear to still be subject to qualified immunity (discussed in Chapter 2.B. supra) notwithstanding the Court's holding in Uzuegbunam.
-But see James Pfander, Resolving the Qualified Immunity Dilemma: Constitutional Tort Claims for Nominal Damages, 111 COLUM.
+Michigan Department of State Police, 491 U.S. 58 (1989) (discussed in Chapter 3.C., supra), and its extension of sovereign immunity principles to section 1983; and when sought from officials in their personal capacities would appear to still be subject to qualified immunity (discussed in Chapter 2.B. supra) notwithstanding the Court's holding in Uzuegbunam.
+See, e.g., Walker v.
+Schult, 45 F.4th 598 (2d Cir.
+2022) (holding that nominal damage claims are subject to qualified immunity); but see James Pfander, Resolving the Qualified Immunity Dilemma: Constitutional Tort Claims for Nominal Damages, 111 COLUM.
 L.REV.
 1601 (2011) (arguing that qualified immunity should not apply to claims for nominal damages).